Scheduled MonumentsWalesOffa's Dyke; Brompton Bridge section extending from Brompton Bridge to Mellington Hall Lodge

 What is Offa's Dyke; Brompton Bridge section extending from Brompton Bridge to Mellington Hall Lodge?

-Offa's Dyke is a linear earthwork of Early Medieval date, traditionally attributed to King Offa of Mercia in the late eighth century, though its construction history remains complex and debated amongst scholars.
+Offa's Dyke is a substantial linear earthwork constructed during the reign of King Offa of Mercia in the late eighth century, serving as a territorial and defensive boundary between the Anglo-Saxon kingdom and Welsh territories.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG150.

 What period does Offa's Dyke; Brompton Bridge section extending from Brompton Bridge to Mellington Hall Lodge date from?

 Offa's Dyke; Brompton Bridge section extending from Brompton Bridge to Mellington Hall Lodge dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Offa's Dyke; Brompton Bridge section extending from Brompton Bridge to Mellington Hall Lodge?